CalvinKrist/DjangoScriptServer/MeetingNotes.md

 Rest API:

 	/rest/clients
-		-GET enumerates all clients
+		-GET enumerates all clients by name.
+No other information is given.

-	/rest/client/<MAC>
+	/rest/client
-		-PUT creates a client with MAC identifier
+		-PUT creates a client.
+Requires MAC address and public key.
-		-GET gets command list for user with MAC identifier -POST updates command results for user with MAC identifier
+		-GET gets command list for a user.
+Requires MAC address and public key.
+		-POST updates command results for a user.
+Requires MAC address and public key.

 	/rest/versions
 		-GET enumerates all versions